 Understanding Family Dynamics

-The Roles Individuals Play Within a Family
+The Roles People Play Within a Family

-The Peacemaker: This individual seeks to avoid conflict and often prioritises the needs of others to maintain harmony.
+The Peacemaker: This person seeks to avoid conflict and often prioritises the needs of others to maintain harmony.
 While they may help hold the family together, they can also suppress their own feelings and needs.

-The Caretaker: This individual assumes much of the emotional responsibility within the household, ensuring that others are supported while frequently neglecting their own needs.
+The Caretaker: This person assumes much of the emotional responsibility within the household, ensuring that others are supported while frequently neglecting their own needs.
 They may also act as a mediator, stepping in to resolve conflicts and maintain stability.

 Comments